MEDICAL-RELATED HAIR LOSS

 Thyroid issues, polycystic ovary syndrome (PCOS), anemia and autoimmune disorders are just some of the medical conditions that can cause hair loss.
 Per the AAD, there are over 30 diseases that can be attributed to hair loss.

-Certain types of medicines such as blood pressure medications, birth control, blood thinners or medication for depression can trigger excessive hair shedding.
+There are certain medications that cause hair loss such as blood pressure medications, birth control, blood thinners or medication for depression.

 Usually, once the cause is identified and medication switched or treatment measures implemented to help control the medical condition, the normal hair growth cycle will resume.
 In the meantime, INTACT can provide peace of mind while targeting the larger medical issue at hand.

-How Do I Know if I Have Medically-Induced Hair Loss?
+How Do I Know if I Hair Loss Due to Medication

 Reflect and ask questions.
 The body is a complex and sophisticated machine.
 Although medications are meant to help our bodies, they can also disrupt them.
 It is important when hair loss starts to occur, that you take the time to think about what changes have recently occurred in the past 2-3 months.
 Did you start a new medicine, get on/off birth control, introduce a new supplement to your diet or do anything differently than your norm?